Chattyice234/Chattyice234/README.md

 # Hi there, I'm Chattyice234! 👋

 Welcome to my GitHub profile!
-I'm the creator of multiple game websites (barely 2 :/ ) My original account, @Chattyice, was marked as spam and no one could see my profile or repos.
+I'm the creator of multiple game websites (barely 2 :/ ) and my original account, @Chattyice, was marked as spam and no one could see my profile or repos.
 I've moved to this account now!

 ## 🚀 About Me